andrew/ultimate-awesome/README.md

 - [awesome-flux-ai](https://github.com/AINativeLab/awesome-flux-ai) - A curated list of awesome resources, tools, libraries, and applications related to Flux AI technology.
 This repository aims to be a comprehensive collection for developers, researchers, and enthusiasts interested in Flux AI.
 - [awesome-deep-time-series-representations](https://github.com/itouchz/awesome-deep-time-series-representations) - A curated list of state-of-the-art papers on deep learning for universal representations of time series.
 - [awesome-mautic](https://github.com/luizeof/awesome-mautic) - Curated List of Mautic Plugins, Blogs, Repositories and Themes.
+- [awesome-astrophotography](https://github.com/lunohodov/awesome-astrophotography) - A curated list of resources related to astrophotography.
 - [awesome-css-art](https://github.com/manzdev/awesome-css-art) - Design with CSS code, without images!.
 - [awesome](https://github.com/Milkdown/awesome) - 🍼 A curated list of awesome things related to Milkdown.
 - [raspap-awesome](https://github.com/RaspAP/raspap-awesome) - 🎉 A curated list of awesome things created with RaspAP.